mkitta7/ansible/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 107.77.237.137 (Hotspot IP Address will change each time)

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The Jump Box VM (10.0.0.4) will launch the Ansible Container which will then ssh into the Elk VM (10.2.0.5).

 A summary of the access policies in place can be found in the table below.